Denzel Washington: 2020–present

+Style and influence

+Washington has stated that he considers himself a stage actor and not a Hollywood star.
+He has also cited James Earl Jones as an influence saying, "he is who I wanted to be" adding "He’s my hero.
+My college theater career started because of [Jones]".
+Washington also cited Sidney Poitier as an acting inspiration saying, "He was a mentor, needless to say, an example, a friend".

+Washington has influenced and mentored numerous actors such as Chadwick Boseman, Mahershala Ali, Michael B. Jordan, Jamie Foxx, Will Smith, Jake Gyllenhaal, Austin Butler, and Glen Powell.

+Acting credits and accolades

+Washington has received numerous accolades including two Academy Awards, a Tony Award, three Golden Globe Awards, a Screen Actors Guild Award and two Silver Bears.
+He has also received nominations for a Grammy Award and two Primetime Emmy Awards.
+Washington has also received numerous honorary awards such as the Stanley Kubrick Britannia Award in 2007, the Golden Globe Cecil B. DeMille Award in 2016 and the AFI Life Achievement Award in 2019.
+He was honored with the Presidential Medal of Freedom in 2025.
+He is also a 13-time NAACP Image Award winner with four consecutive wins in the Outstanding Actor in a Motion Picture award category from 1993 to 1997 and again from 2000 to 2003.

+Over his career he has been recognized by the Academy of Motion Picture Arts and Sciences for the following performances:

 Personal life

+Marriage and family

 On June 25, 1983, Washington married Pauletta Pearson, whom he met on the set of his first screen work, the television film Wilma.
-They have four children: John David (born July 28, 1984), also an actor and a former football player, Katia (born November 27, 1986) who graduated from Yale University with a Bachelor of Arts in 2010, and twins Olivia and Malcolm (born April 10, 1991).
+They have four children: John David, also an actor and a former football player; Katia, who graduated from Yale University with a Bachelor of Arts in 2010; and twins Olivia and Malcolm.
 Malcolm graduated from the University of Pennsylvania with a degree in film studies, and Olivia played a role in Lee Daniels's film The Butler.
+Malcolm made his directorial debut with The Piano Lesson, with Denzel producing and John David starring in it.
 In 1995, Washington and his wife renewed their wedding vows in South Africa with Desmond Tutu officiating.

+Religious beliefs

-He is Pentecostal Evangelical Christian and a member of the West Angeles Church of God in Christ (Church of God in Christ), located in Los Angeles.
+Washington is a Pentecostal Evangelical Christian and a member of the West Angeles Church of God in Christ, located in Los Angeles.
 He has considered becoming a preacher.
 He stated in 1999, "A part of me still says, 'Maybe, Denzel, you're supposed to preach.
 Maybe you're still compromising.'
 I've had an opportunity to play great men and, through their words, to preach.
 I take what talent I've been given seriously, and I want to use it for good."
 In 1995, he donated US$2.5 million to help build the new West Angeles Church of God in Christ facility in Los Angeles.
 Washington says he reads the Bible daily.

-Washington has served as the national spokesman for Boys & Girls Clubs of America since 1993 and has appeared in public service announcements and awareness campaigns for the organization.
-In addition, he has served as a board member for Boys & Girls Clubs of America since 1995.
-Due to his philanthropic work with the Boys & Girls Club, PS 17X, a New York City Elementary School decided to officially name their school after Washington.
+Washington was baptized and received his ministry license from the Kelly Temple Church of God in Christ on December 21, 2024.